maxamillion/ansible-openshift_origin/README.md

 up to date as well as expand on it as time goes on to handle more sophisticated configrations and deployments.

-1. All shell commands run (currently firewall-cmd is a big one) return "changed" in the playbook summary but once Ansible 1.3 releases stable this will change as we can set conditions for command execution to have considered a change

-2. Upstream Fedora ActiveMQ is broken so the option to use QPID is in the group vars file "all" but the ActiveMQ package in the OpenShift Origin deps repo is fixed.
+1. Upstream Fedora ActiveMQ is broken so the option to use QPID is in the group vars file "all" but the ActiveMQ package in the OpenShift Origin deps repo is fixed.
 There's a trello card open on our public board to get all the deps into Fedora proper as well as fix those that are already there:

   https://trello.com/c/v3SYHVHF/27-get-all-openshift-origin-dependencies-packaged-and-into-fedora

+  UPDATE:
+  We're currently working around this by using the ActiveMQ package in the dependencies repo, it's not quite compliant with Fedora Packaging Guidelines for Java so we're not able to get it into Fedora proper at this time.
+It's still on the list of things to fix though.

-3. There's an issue with FirewallD on a fresh launch of a Fedora AMI cloud image where sometimes it will just timeout talking to dbus and the operation will hang.
+2. There's an issue with FirewallD on a fresh launch of a Fedora AMI cloud image where sometimes it will just timeout talking to dbus and the operation will hang.
 It only seems to happen the first time you run and doesn't always occur, but if you restart the firewalld service it never happens again.
   This needs further investigation when I can find time.

-4. The openshift-tc service which deals with transport control and traffic throttling, will often fail to start on a fresh reboot due to some finer points of systemd.
+3. The openshift-tc service which deals with transport control and traffic throttling, will often fail to start on a fresh reboot due to some finer points of systemd.
 Details here: http://www.freedesktop.org/wiki/Software/systemd/NetworkTarget Also note, this is a known issue and the OpenShift Origin developers are working on resolving this.

-5. For some reason the first run of the sysctl ansible module fails, I've filed an issue ticket with them: https://github.com/ansible/ansible/issues/3931

 A workaround is: